msatra12/msatra12/README.md

 ## 🚀 About Me

-I'm an IT Specialist with 4+ years of hands-on experience managing enterprise infrastructure across a multi-campus university environment — 1,500+ users, 250+ endpoints, and everything in between.
+IT Specialist with 4+ years of hands-on experience supporting enterprise infrastructure across a multi-campus university — 1,500+ users, 250+ endpoints.
+My day-to-day covers endpoint management, device automation, and keeping systems running across multiple sites.

-My work sits at the intersection of systems administration and cloud engineering: automating device lifecycle workflows with PowerShell and python, managing Intune/Autopilot deployments at scale, enforcing endpoint security compliance, and building production-grade backend systems.
-I am currently focused on building production-ready projects that demonstrate real-world skills in cloud computing, backend systems, and enterprise automation.
+On the side, I build projects that solve real problems.
+My latest is MacroNavigator a free, all-in-one health and nutrition platform built for every diet, every goal, every body.
+No account needed.

+I'm currently pursuing roles in IT support, systems administration, and infrastructure.

 I hold Microsoft **MD-102** (Endpoint Management) and **SC-900** (Security & Identity) certifications.